daemianmack/judge-thredd/README.md

 `judge-thredd.chat-logs` contains some utility logic to parse an IRC logfile into a simple data structure useful as input to a solution under development.
-It should be possible to tread this namespace as a blackbox.
+It should be possible to treat this namespace as a blackbox.

 `judge-thredd.-main` takes a filename and uses that utility logic as a